 A recent RetailWire survey suggests that offering different prices across channels will become commonplace.

-Influential Purchase Factors [CHART]Rate this post via marketingcharts.com Competitive pricing and promotions hold the most sway over shoppers, and pricing is becoming an ever-more significant factor, according to a pair of studies released in June 2012.
-Results from a RIS News and Cognizant survey [download page] indicate that price is the most significant factor affecting […]
+via marketingcharts.com Competitive pricing and promotions hold the most sway over shoppers, and pricing is becoming an ever-more significant factor, according to a pair of studies released in June 2012.
+Results from a RIS News and Cognizant survey [download page] indicate that price is the most significant factor affecting both online and in-store purchase decisions […]